12 things to do before renting an apartment

 1. Guarantees

-Guarantor: this is the most common form of guarantee, but it is not widely used at present.
+Before renting, it is customary for the landlord to require a guarantee, the most common being Guarantor: this is the most common form of guarantee, but it is not widely used at present.
 In the case of a guarantor, a third party assumes the risk, and if the default occurs quickly, the guarantor will assume the financial costs.
+Surety: this model of surety is not as well known as the guarantor, in surety insurance the lessor is represented by an insured.

 1. Conditions of the property